Recently, a friend asked me to write an article about how to best care for aging parents.

-When they are living alone, it is good to get them an alert system that is monitored by a paid service like and also gives them the ability to press a button when they fall or have other issues.
+When they are living alone, it is good to get them an alert system that is monitored by a paid service and also gives them the ability to press a button when they fall or have other issues.
 It costs, but this is an important investment for their safety.
-There are some that can detect a fall without them even having to press a button.
+Some can detect a fall without even having to press a button.

 They have been independent and quite often want to maintain their independence.
 Of course, most of the time their houses are too big for them to keep up, so they usually move to a smaller apartment.
 Click To Tweet

 2. KNOW THAT CARING FOR AGING PARENTS REQUIRES TIME.

 They need to be checked on often to ensure they are taking their meds, throwing out expired food containers, not leaving food out for hours with plans to eat it later, maintaining personal hygiene, etc.

 Additionally, they can also create hazardous situations by moving furniture, overloading electrical sockets, or not keeping a walker handy for moving around in their apartment.

 They aren’t that expensive so get them a walker with wheels that swivel, a seat, brakes, and a basket.
 It is important to check on them as often as possible.

 Aging parents may also have other needs such as providing them with a very simple and generic TV controller that only has buttons for On/Off/Volume/Channel.

 3. IN CARING FOR AGING PARENTS, YOU HAVE TO MAINTAIN A SENSE OF HUMOR (a necessity).

 It can be very frustrating and sad to see them decline in physical abilities, ability to reason, and lack of personal hygiene.